OsOmE1/Beebyte-Deobfuscator/README.md

 Theres two different kinds of exports:
 Plain Text creates a output.txt file with every translation formatted in this way: `ObfuscatedName/DeobfuscatedName`.
 Classes for [Il2CppTranslator](https://github.com/OsOmE1/Il2CppTranslator) creates classes you can use in your own plugin project.
+If you use export Classes you can set your plugin name and it will create all the classes with the namespace `YouPluginName.Translators`.